leefsmp/Re-Flex/README.md

 Re-F|ex is a flex-based React layout component library which I created because none of the components I found out there could satisfy my requirements.

-It intends to be powerful and address the needs of advanced React Web applications that requires resizable layouts
+It intends to be powerful and address the needs of advanced React Web applications that require resizable layouts

 Here is a basic demo: